selinkorkmaz/selinkorkmaz.github.io/_posts/2020-10-05-week8reflective.md

   * **File system browser**: Easily browse and open a single file, a whole project, or multiple projects in one window
   * **Find and replace**: Find, preview, and replace text as you type in a file or across all your projects

-GitHub for Atom creates new branches, stage and commit, push and pull, resolve merge conflicts, view pull request and more- all from within your editor.
-The GitHub package is already bundled with Atom, so you're ready to go! - atom.io
+> "GitHub for Atom creates new branches, stage and commit, push and pull, resolve merge conflicts, view pull request and more- all from within your editor.
+The GitHub package is already bundled with Atom, so you're ready to go!" - atom.io

 I remember Professor Lightfoot assigned a card game project for the class to work together with their group.
 Our first assignment was to create the structure/instructions of the made-up game we will make from our imagination.
 But the twist was we will code a randomly assigned group's card game instructions instead of our own.
 After using Atom individually to complete the labs, it was time to use Atom to collaborate on code.
 <br/>